Skip to content

 (default is uniform)

-GEOMETRY_IS_ANALYTIC preproc Allows preprocessing of analytically-described geometries.
+GEOMETRY_IS_ANALYTIC preproc Allows preprocessing of analytically-described geometries

 STATSIZE_IS_DOUBLE solver